Lightweight WordPress Analytics: I Measured Them All

 The trackers, weighed: gzipped bytes that hit your visitor

-I downloaded each tracker's production script from its CDN and gzipped it with the same algorithm that browsers and CDNs use.
-Numbers are from May 2026 and you can reproduce them yourself with curl.
+I downloaded each tracker's production script from its CDN.
+Then I gzipped it with the same algorithm that browsers and CDNs use.
+The numbers are from May 2026 and you can reproduce them yourself with curl.

 | Tool | Raw bytes | Gzipped | Notes |